The total variation distance between high-dimensional Gaussians with the same mean: Preliminaries

 \section{Preliminaries}

+\paragraph{Matrix definitions.} The $d$-dimensional identity matrix is denoted $I_d$.
+The trace and determinant of a matrix $A$ are denoted $\tr(A)$ and $\det(A)$, respectively.
+The \emph{Frobenius norm} (also called the Hilbert–Schmidt norm or the Schur norm) of a matrix $A$ is denoted by $\|A\|_F \coloneqq \sqrt{\tr(AA\transpose)}$.
+Note that $\|A\|_F^2$ equals the sum of squares of entries of $A$.
+If $A$ is symmetric, $\|A\|_F^2$ equals the sum of squares of eigenvalues of $A$.
+For general background on matrix norms, see~\cite[Chapter~5]{Horn}.

 \paragraph{The coupling characterization of the total variation distance.} For two distributions $P$ and $Q$, a pair $(X,Y)$ of random variables defined on the same probability space is called a \emph{coupling} for $P$ and $Q$ if $X \sim P$ and $Y\sim Q$.
 An extremely useful property of the total variation distance is {\em the coupling characterization}: for any two distributions $P$ and $Q$, we have $\tv{P}{Q} \leq t$ if and only if there exists a coupling $(X,Y)$ for them such that $\p{X\neq Y} \leq t$ (see, e.g., \cite[Proposition~4.7]{Levin}).
-This implies in particular that there exists a coupling $(X,Y)$ such that $\p{X\neq Y} = \tv{P}{Q}$.
+This characterization implies that for any function $f$ we have $\tv{f(X)}{f(Y)} \leq \tv{X}{Y}$.
+If $f$ is invertible (for instance if $f(v)=Av+b$ where $A$ is full-rank) this also implies $\tv{f(X)}{f(Y)} = \tv{X}{Y}$.